madocb/Packer/README.md

 - Ensure you set all IAM policies down to minimum requirements after testing

-You can tailor this to work with linux quite easily.
-In fact Linux AMI's are much easier to create as they don't required wimrm.
-Linus uses ssh and doesn't require a user-data file to set up the intial communication between packer builder host and temporary ec2 builder instance..
+You can tailor this to work with Linux quite easily.
+In fact Linux AMI's are much easier to create as they don't required wimrm.\
+Linux uses ssh and doesn't require a user-data file to set up the intial communication between the packer builder host and temporary ec2 builder instance.